Bells of Ireland

 Perfect green bells for a bouquet.

-Invite the pixies to come play in your garden with these compact, apple-green bells.
-Pixie adds interesting texture and contrast to flower borders and makes an excellent cut flower.
+These apple-green bells add interesting texture and contrast to borders and make an excellent cut flower.
 Inside each bell-shaped calyx, you will find a small, white flower with a mild fragrance.
-Grows wild in Syria and Turkey, but the vibrant green has come to be associated with Ireland and good luck.
-Likes a well-prepped bed and evenly moist soil to germinate (be patient!).
-Most Bells need staking, but this dwarf variety tends to stand tall on its own.
+This plant grows wild in Syria and Turkey, but the vibrant green has come to be associated with Ireland and good luck.
+Sow in a well-prepped bed and keep soil evenly moist to germinate (be patient!).

 Direct sow in early Spring.
 Or, sow indoors 6-8 weeks before last frost then transplant into a well-prepped garden bed.
 Bells of Ireland prefer cooler temperatures and can be planted in full sun or partial shade.
 If sowing indoors, chill seed for a few days before seeding.